Aiden Thomas: Cemetery Boys

 Cemetery Boys was published on September 1, 2020, by Swoon Reads.
 It tells the story of Yadriel, who is queer, transgender, Latino and a brujo.
 Unfortunately, his family does not recognize him as a man, which has serious effects on his abilities.
 The book was named a best seller by The New York Times and IndieBound, the first trans-centered book to do so, and received starred reviews from Publishers Weekly and Booklist.

+The sequel, Cemetery Boys: Espíritu, was published on September 8, 2026.

 Lost in the Never Woods

 Lost in the Never Woods was published on March 23, 2021, by Swoon Reads.
 It is a retelling of Peter Pan.
 The book, as well as the audiobook, received a starred review from Booklist.

 The Sunbearer Trials duology

 The Sunbearer Trials, a Mexican-inspired fantasy was published on September 6, 2022 by Feiwel & Friends.
 It received starred reviews from Booklist and Publishers Weekly.
 The finale in this series, Celestial Monsters, was published on September 3, 2024 by Feiwel & Friends.
 It received starred reviews from Booklist and Kirkus Reviews.